 “If the company is not already registered as an employer with HMRC then you must register it and operate PAYE and NIC on your wife’s earnings

 “If your wife is not a director of the company, and does not have a contract of employment, then you must then you must pay her at least the National Minimum Wage.”

-You can find out the current National Minimum Wage rates here (the 2015/16 rate is £6.70 per hour for people aged 21 or over).
+You can find out the current National Minimum Wage rates here (as of October 2016, the rate is £7.20 per hour for people aged 25 or over).

 You can find out more about setting up a payroll for your limited company on the HMRC site, although if you use a contractor accountant, they will be able to this for you.

 If you want to split shares in a new limited company with your spouse, or gift some of your existing shares, you should also talk to your accountant first.

 If you’d like to try FreeAgent’s impressive online accounting software, you can get a 30 day trial here.
 Contract Eye visitors can use code 23mzhk for an additional 10% off the ongoing subscription.